BCStudentSoftwareDevTeam/documentation/new-vm.md

 You will use an **IP address** to access this system, or, hopefully soon, a **hostname**.
 The IP address is a set of 4 numbers that uniquely identifies the computer on the network (e.g., 172.31.2.118), and the hostname is the human-readable name of the computer (e.g., test-dev).

 These VMs run Ubuntu, a **Linux** distribution.
 Linux is the operating system that runs most of the worldwide web, as well as all Android phones, and many other types of computers.
 This VM uses Ubuntu Server with a **command line interface (CLI)**, but there are many desktop versions of Linux as well.
-To learn more about using Linux, [click here](/linux).
+Read our [Linux documentation](/linux) to learn more about using Linux.

 ## Login Credentials